 In simple terms, IAM ensures that the right individuals and services have appropriate access to information and tools within your organisation.

-This can include people within your business (employees and contractors), as well as external B2B partners, suppliers, customers and even ‘non-human’ identities for machines and external services.
+This can include employees, contractors, external B2B partners, suppliers, customers and even ‘non-human’ identities for machines and external services.

-IAM helps achieve this through a broad set of tools and processes, including multi-factor authentication, single sign-on, identity lifecycle management, and access governance - ensuring secure and efficient access to enterprise systems and data.
+IAM achieves this through a broad set of tools and processes, including multi-factor authentication, single sign-on, identity lifecycle management, and access governance, ensuring secure and efficient access to enterprise systems and data.

 80 %